Temple Cowley United Reformed Church

 Although times have changed -

-We do stand to sing, as a sign that this is the whole ‘people of God’ offering its
+In the URC generally we stand to sing, as a sign that this is the whole ‘people of

-praise not just us.
-And at Temple Cowley there is a point in the service where everyone
+God’ offering its praise not just us.
+In some churches there is a point in the service

 This ‘sign of peace’ is particularly important before our (monthly) communion service.
 We have no ‘priest’ (‘gatekeeper’) to preside at the communion.
 The minister is not a priest.
 The gathered people, reconciled and at peace with one another, ‘are the priest’, so it’s important to ensure that all differences are resolved and the people are ‘in communion’ with one another before they seek communion with God.

-We share bread and wine in the communion service because we believe Jesus asked us
+Bread and wine is shared in URC communion service because we believe Jesus asked

-to do this to remember him.
-Week by week, its meaning for us can take on ever new
+us to do this to remember him.
+Week by week, its meaning for us can take on ever

-The service is led on alternative weeks by the minister, Dick Wolff, and on the other weeks by a variety of invited worship leaders (some ordained ministers, many not) from different Christian traditions.
-The service lasts between an hour and an hour and a quarter.
+Services in the URC are led by ordained ministers and a variety of invited worship leaders from different Christian traditions.
+Services typically last between an hour and an hour and a quarter.